-The registered office of the Company is established in Luxembourg, 6 Rue Eugène Ruppert, L-2453 Luxembourg and the Company is registered with the Registre de Commerce under the number B206641.
+The registered office of the Company is established in Luxembourg, 6 Rue Eugène Ruppert Luxembourg and the Company is registered with the Registre de Commerce under the number B215876.

-The Company is a wholly owned subsidiary of Sonnedix Luxembourg Holdco 1 S.C.A. (the "Parent").
+The Company is a wholly owned subsidiary of Sonnedix Holdco Spain B.V. ("the Parent").
+The Parent and its subsidiaries operate in one business segment being the ownership of solar photovoltaic plants in Spain.

 The financial year of the Company starts on 1 January and ends on 31 December of each year.

-The financial statements of the year 2020 were approved by the Board of Managers Meeting on June 18, 2021.
+The financial statements were authorized for issue by the Board of Directors on June 18, 2021.